AOSC-Archive/aosc-umaru/README.md

-# aosc-ec
+# AOSC UMARU

-A new version of AOSC (currently identified as aosc-ec), targeted to low-performance devices.
+AOSC UMARU (Ultimately Micro And Really Univeral), for storage and performance-constrained micro devices.